What is a Custom Hostname in Murano?

 - Submit a ticket to us (Exosite Support) using the subject 'Custom Hostname' with your BusinessID and SolutionID in the body so we are aware of which Solution you would like updated.
 Also be sure to include what you are planning to have it mapped to (your custom hostname) along with any contact information in case we need to call you directly.
 Your FQDN should have at least two dots in it; for example, "iot.exosite.com" is a valid custom hostname, but "exosite.com/iot" is not.

 - Your company's IT team, or whoever manages your websites, will need to generate a CSR file (Certificate Signing Request).
 Here are the recommended fields when generating your CSR.
 Most CSR generation tools will walk you through what's needed:

 Country Name (2 letter code): e.g. US

 State or Province Name (full name): e.g. Minnesota

 Organization Name: e.g. the name of your company

 Organizational Unit Name (optional): e.g. Information Technology

-Common Name: (your custom domain) e.g. portal.yourdomain.com
+Common Name: (your custom domain) e.g. portal.yourdomain.com OR *.yourdomain.com

 Email Address (optional): e.g. email@example.com